 "Texas Aesthetic X", William Reaves/Sarah Foltz Fine Art, Houston, TX

 Those formative years filled me with a love for the West, and helped to shape my vision.
 There is an honesty about that subject, and being from early pioneer families legitimizes my involvement.
 These are the places where stories originated and where the ruins remain.
 I continually return to these places to feel inspired and rejuvenated.
-Adding to that resource is a library of books and movies that have influenced me personally, and our culture as a whole.

 In painting terms I am a "realist".
 One art critic described me as a "hyper realist".
 My work takes time to produce, because I’m more concerned with quality rather than quantity.
 I use professional grade materials, and have custom stretchers or panels made for maximum stability.
 I prepare each surface I paint on by hand to obtain the feel I like, and in the final stages, use glazes to add luminosity.
 I work from life, not from photographs.
-Therefore, I continually search for and collect vintage and antique items that can be used for my subjects.
+Therefore, I continually search for and collect items that can be used for my subjects.